aveds/DH150-2020S/assignment07/README.md

 The current library website uses too many colors (>5 colors) in its color scheme, which can make it difficult for the user to assess where to direct their attention.
 Becuse of this, I wanted to completely counter the current color scheme and to develop a much simpler one.
 The color scheme I have chosen for my final design consists of three colors: white, grey, and periwinkle.
 With the intent of simplicity, I wanted to include white and grey as they are neutral, very user-friendly colors.
 A website simply in white and grey, however, can bore the user and can have the same effect as the use of too many colors does; there is no distinct emphasis on different interface elements.
 To add character to the website and to emphasize important interface elements, I additionally included periwinkle in the color scheme.
 I chose this color because it is a sophisticated variation of blue, which seems fitting as Santa Monica is a coastal city.

 ### 05 Accessibility (color-contrast) check

+I downloaded the plugin "Stark" on Figma to check the contrast of the colors I used.
+Below are screenshots of the main background-foreground color combinations and their associated color-contrast evaluation.

 ### 06 Interactive Prototype
 [link to interactive prototype]